floss1138/dbDotCad/README.md

 For now there will be two instances of Mongo to play with.
 Change the DreamFactory web port to 8080 and Mongo to 27080 (as 80 and 27017 are already in use by ddc).
 For DreamFactory Mongo, installs to installs by defautl to: /opt/dreamfactory-<version.number>/mongodb/bin but it is possible to specify the install path (/opt/dreamfactory seems sensible).
+Files are also accessible via the API.
+Path to New_Folder on server becomes:
+`/opt/dreamfactory/apps/dreamfactory/htdocs/storage/app/New_Folder`
+.txt files open in an exit window via the browser but need a chmod

 DreamFactory 2.0 supports forever session.
 By default it is disabled.